robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

 Sometimes it is useful also for `test libraries`_ to get notifications about test execution.
 This allows them, for example, to perform certain clean-up activities automatically when a test suite or the whole test execution ends.

-.. note:: This functionality is new in Robot Framework 2.8.5.

 Registering listener
 ~~~~~~~~~~~~~~~~~~~~